gowtham-thakku/ont-heatmap/README.md

 streamlit run ont_heatmap_streamlit_app.py
 ```

-The app will open automatically at `http://localhost:8501`
+The app will open automatically on your browser

 ## Usage